There are several drug-related criminal offenses in the District of Columbia. The two major offenses are:

-A Schedule V substance has low potential for abuse relative to the controlled substances listed in Schedule IV; has currently accepted medical use in treatment in the United States or the District of Columbia; and has limited physical dependence or psychological dependence liability relative to the controlled substances listed in Schedule IV.
+A Schedule V substance has a low potential for abuse relative to the controlled substances listed in Schedule IV; has currently accepted medical use in treatment in the United States or the District of Columbia, and has limited physical dependence or psychological dependence liability relative to the controlled substances listed in Schedule IV.

-Under the DC Code, the term “narcotic drug” specifically denotes opium and cocaine, alongside various derivatives from those drugs and substances with similar chemical effect.
+Under the DC Code, the term “narcotic drug” specifically denotes opium and cocaine, alongside various derivatives from those drugs and substances with similar chemical effects.
 The term also includes substances with opium or cocaine mixed in.

 DC Drug Offenses: Possession without Intent to Manufacture or Distribute (Simple Possession)

-Per DC Code §48–904.01(b), “it is unlawful for any person to knowingly or intentionally possess a controlled substance”.
+Per DC Code §48–904.01(b), “it is unlawful for any person to knowingly or intentionally possess a controlled substance.”

 The exceptions to the above are:

-- 1 ounce or less of marijuana.
+- A person has one ounce or less of marijuana.